Here are the tested and supported audio interfaces that you can use with Yousician.

 On Windows, Yousician also supports ASIO drivers, which are provided by most audio interface manufacturers.
 The driver, if installed, can be selected in Yousician under Settings → Game → Audio Setup → Advanced settings.
 Note that some audio interfaces may not support certain features of Yousician, when using ASIO drivers.
 If you are experiencing issues with the ASIO driver, try using the Windows Audio driver instead.

 These are the supported interfaces at the moment.
-Should you experience issues with other interfaces, Yousician Support will not be able to help.
+Should you experience issues with other interfaces, Yousician Support can not offer help.